RoboTrainerAID/robotrainer_docker_humble/src/polar_oh1/README.md

 2) _biosensors/polar_oh1/battery_:
   * type: standard_msg/Int32
-  * detial: the status of the battery level.
+  * detail: the status of the battery level.

 ## Test the Node using Launch file